Ahhhhhh...the season of DVD. A chance to catch up on everything you missed because you were too busy to get to the theater.

 I'm not sure what will be next.
 I have lots of stuff on my list.
 Too much to watch and I meant to get more random entertainment in my life this week but work ended up being ridiculously busy and I had two evening meetings come up that really screwed with my DVD dates.
 So, I will think it over when I get my face in front of a Redbox later today and let ya know what I come up with!

-Well.
+I Well.
 I need to rewatch this movie.
 LOL.
 Because I love to rewatch awesome movies.
-The first Star Trek (of this generation's Star Trek) we have probably watched 27 times.
-It is our "stand-by" movie.
-One of the movies we pop in the player when we are bored or just need a good movie.
-So, now, we will have a two-fer!
+The first Star Trek (of this generation's Star Trek) I have probably watched 27 times.
+It is one of my "stand-by" movies.
+One of the movies that when it is on TV I just get distracted from what I'm doing if I come across it and....watch.
+Like how every time I come across A Few Good Men or A Time To Kill.
+It is THAT kind of movie.
+So, you know, now, I will have a two-fer!
 And I loves me some multiple movie watching.

 So, basically, as the story goes things get quite personal in this installment of the adventures of the little ship called Enterprise.
 And I won't spoil (much) of it (OK I am lying so read no further if you care) I will simply say ~ well done.
 Well effing done.
 Our villian could have been anyone.
 But he was not.
 He was someone that we older Trekster people have ever forgotten.
 Our timeline shifts, yet again, making the purists mad.
-MAD MAD MAD like temper tantrum MAD (are you hearing me Sam's BFF????) to which I say....
+MAD MAD MAD like temper tantrum MAD!
+To which I say....

 The love of science fiction without the acceptance that anything you see may or may not be reality, can be changed at any second, can exist despite something else existing in another reality is just....well, you aren't a true lover of science fiction, dickhead.